 Joe Dolce through ‘Brave New Weed’ argues for the medicinal use of Cannabis or Marijuana.
-He traces the history of use of the weed in ancient cultures across the world including China and India.
+He traces the history of the use of the weed in ancient cultures across the world including China and India.
 He talks about cultural acceptance as well as the medicinal use of the plant.
-With primary audience being in America, he talks about the laws that criminalize the use of weed.
+With the primary audience being in America, he talks about the laws that criminalize the use of weed.
 He takes us through the history of lawmaking wrt Weed.
 He compares the USA with the places that have decriminalized Cannabis and how people have not become addicts since then.

 I liked the flow of Brave New Weed.
 Dolce goes from one place to another opening up one aspect of Marijuana each time.
 He begins in the USA with the laws, takes you to Amsterdam where you discover this fair of Marijuana breeders.
 It looks like a science fair where everyone is showcasing their lab results.
-I had no idea the importance of Amsterdam in the Weed world.
-The city apparently has a Green Light district housing a The Hash Marijuana & Hemp Museum.
+I had no idea about the importance of Amsterdam in the Weed world.
+The city apparently has a Green Light district housing The Hash Marijuana & Hemp Museum.
 Amsterdam is also known as Cannabis Castle.